Alternate Story Ending: Ajani and Rayla (Ray & Jay)

 Become a paid subscriber to get access to the rest of this post and other exclusive content.

-Alternate Story Ending: Maven & Kai (Rekindled)
+Alternate Story Ending: Melodee & Amir

 Subscribe to continue reading